LinoyBu96/Graph-Analysis/README.md

 # Graph Analysis

 ## Overview
-This project provides a PySpark application which is a Python-based solution for analyzing graph data to find common neighbors between nodes.
+This project provides a PySpark application, a Python-based solution for analyzing graph data to find common neighbors between nodes.
 It is designed to handle large datasets using Apache Spark and can output results in various formats.

 ## Structure
 The project directory is organized as follows: